-There was a time when it seemed hydroponics would become the next big thing.
+There was a time when it seemed hydroponics feed the world and would become the next big thing.
 In the late 1970s, though, the U.S. produced a net deficit of agricultural products even as consumer interest in sustainable farming practices grew.
 The decline of hydroponics can be attributed to several factors: for one, environmental concerns about large-scale nutrient runoff from hydroponic gardens.
 There is also the argument that soil-based agriculture is more sustainable because it nourishes the topsoil with organic matter, whereas hydroponics results in soil depletion.
 And of course, there are concerns about genetically modified organisms (GMOs) used in some hydroponic farms.

 Nevertheless, advocates of hydroponics maintain that the technology has many advantages, from increased food production to reduced land requirements.
 In addition, they say hydroponics can actually improve soil quality by recycling waste nutrients and other biological materials.